Exove/vvv-timber-site-template/README.md

-A VVV 2.x based Wordpress project template that includes an optimal structure for fast creation of a new site, `composer.json` with ACF Pro and Timber plugins included, and a Timber based theme.
+A VVV 2.x based Wordpress project template that includes an optimal structure for fast creation of a new site, `composer.json` with ACF Pro and Timber plugins included, and a Timber based theme (default, but optional).

 ## Installation

 The boilerplate uses [VVV2](https://varyingvagrantvagrants.org) for local installation.

+Default WP login and password are `admin` and `password`, and the MYSQL credentials are `root`/`root`.

 ### Installing VVV2